Adaptive Incremental Mixture Markov chain Monte Carlo: Discussion

 \section{Discussion}

-The starting point of this to work is to remark that the information conveyed by the importance weights ratio, which assesses the discrepancy between the target distribution and an independence proposal, although implicitly calculated in an independence M--H transition is lost because of the threshold set to one in the M--H acceptance probability.
-Indeed, while at $X_n$, both situations $\{W_n(\tX_{n+1})>W_n(X_n)\,,\,\tX_{n+1}\sim Q_n\}$ and $\{W_n(\tX_{n+1})\gg W_n(X_n)\,,\,\tX_{n+1}\sim Q_n\}$ would result in the same transition, regardless of the magnitude difference between $W_n(\tX_{n+1})$ and $W_n(X_n)$, \ie $\tX_{n+1}$ will be set as the new state of the Markov chain with probability one.
-The importance weights are therefore not used to design a relevant adaptation scheme.
-The core idea of our approach is to retrieve this information by typically incrementing the independence M--H proposal distribution in the later case and not in the former.
+Although implicitly evaluated in an (non adaptive) independence Metropolis--Hastings transition, the information conveyed by the ratio of importance weights is lost because of the threshold set to one in the M--H acceptance probability.
+Indeed, while at $X_n$ and given two realizations of the proposal $Q$, say $\tX_{n+1}$ and $\tY_{n+1}$, the two events $\{W(\tX_{n+1})>W(X_n)\}$ and $\{W(\tY_{n+1})\gg W(X_n)\}$ result in the same transition, \ie the proposed move is accepted with probability one, regardless of the magnitude difference between $W(\tX_{n+1})/W(X_n)$ and $W(\tY_{n+1})/W(X_n)$.
+This paper aims to design an adaptive MCMC algorithm that makes use of this information by incrementing the independence M--H proposal distribution in the latter case and not in the former.